LuminaGames/PlayerLogger/README.md

 # PlayerLogger
 An plugin that logs information about your players on joining the server.

+Note: The plugin is currently being recoded by me.

 * IP Address Logging
 * UUID Logging
 * First Joining Location Logging